About

 Topic

-On 29-30 September 2023, ILSAF will hold the seventh ALSC with the main theme being “Unraveling the Economic Crisis in Afghanistan: Legal, Economic, and Political Insights”.
+On 29-30 September 2023, ILSAF held the seventh ALSC with the main theme being “Unraveling the Economic Crisis in Afghanistan: Legal, Economic, and Political Insights”.

 Concept